mattg9/Docx-Form-Processor/README.md

 # Cucumber Test Suite

 ## Introduction
-This repository contains a suite of Cucumber tests designed to validate the functionality of [your application or system name].
+This repository contains a suite of Cucumber tests designed to validate the contents of a Word Document.
 Cucumber is a popular testing framework that supports Behavior Driven Development (BDD) and enables you to write test scenarios in a natural language format.

 ## Getting Started
 To get started with running the tests, follow these steps: